-

 Learn more about renewables in the European Battery Market Analysis

 In 2020, the parliament adopted a law to achieve carbon neutrality by 2050.
-In the medium term, the country is committed to a binding GHG emission reduction target of at least 40% by 2030 compared to 1990, as in other EU countries.
+In the medium term, the country is committed to a binding GHG emissions reduction target of at least 50% by 2030 compared to 1990, as in other EU countries.
+The final updated NECP maintains the 50% target by 2030.